lars-wobus/vr-trial-june-2019/README.md

 - Enemies cannot (re-)spawn
 - Enemies cannot walk on the kitchen floor
 - Player cannot teleport
-- Player cannot push/pull enemies, but instead can shoot two weapons
+- Player cannot push/pull enemies, but instead can shoot with two weapons
 - No sound effects except for shooting
 - No complex baked lighting, because of technical difficulties